NicolaBernini/CodingChallengesSolutions/README.md

 ## Recent Updates

+## 2019-10-20

+Added a new [Hackerrank Section about Solutions in Rust](hackerrank/rust) with a first element about [Array Sum Solution](hackerrank/rust/simple_array_sum_20191020_1232_1)

+- Unfortunately currently Hackerrank does not seem to have much support for Rust, hopefully it will improve in the future

 ## 2019-10-12

 Added a new [Coding Challenge - Iterator over a nested data structure](https://github.com/NicolaBernini/CPPSnippets1/issues/23) and the related [Solutions Page](challenges/iterator_over_nested_data_structure1)